mauricemolli/Ringberg_Generic/docs/content/logistics.md

 ## <i class="fa-solid fa-utensils"></i> Lunches & Coffee Breaks

-Ringberg castle provides breakfast, lunch, dinner and coffee breaks on site (no dinner on Sunday and Friday!).
+Ringberg castle provides breakfast, lunch, dinner and coffee breaks on site (no dinner on Friday!).
 These are part of the workshop fee.
 For those staying an extra JWST night: we will order pizza!

 ## <i class="fa-solid fa-beer-mug-empty"></i> Workshop dinner